The Warrington Disability partnership is calling on businesses in the local area to sign up to the Accessible Warrington Pledge.

 “We’re very proud of all the things we’ve worked on and the relationships we’ve built along the way so there is nothing better to celebrate the last 25 years and build upon that.”

-The Warrington Disability Partnership works with the local people to provide a friendly and accessible point of contact for the disabled, delivering and developing mobility and independent living services.
+The Warrington Disability Partnership works with the local people to provide accessibility for the disabled accessible point of contact, delivering and developing mobility and independent living services.

 Image Credit: Tdamalone (Wikimedia Commons)